Operational Considerations for (Re)Opening Night

 Cast and Crew Accommodations/Teaming

 Because performers, staff, and crew are typically in close proximity during a production, it may be necessary to provide accommodations for cast and crew to self-isolate for two weeks prior to a production run, and then provide sanitized housing and a close location to the venue to ensure the integrity of health and safety.
-Cost savings for this would be apparent by reducing a stable of substitutes should someone or multiple members of the production fall ill with the virus, protecting a performance from having to shut down due to a lack of performers in quarantine.
+Cost savings for this would be apparent by reducing a stable of substitutes should someone or multiple members of the production fall ill with the virus, protecting a performance from having to shut down due to a lack of performers while in quarantine.

 To keep a unified team that only works with each other helps to mitigate the potential spread of the virus by limiting those with whom they are in close contact.
 This holds true for performers and wardrobe staff helping in a quick-change scenario.